 Contact lenses are contact lenses, right?
 There’s not a big difference between them except the strength of the prescription.
 Isn’t that true?
 Actually, there are many different types of contact lenses, materials, and styles.
 Once upon a time, contact lenses were made of glass and very thick and uncomfortable to wear.
 However, contact lenses have dramatically improved over time in material, thickness, and styles.

-There are two main materials that are used in contact lenses and these are plastic (hard) and silicone hydrogels (soft).
-Plastic (hard) lenses are able to correct a variety of vision problems, more than soft lenses, are smaller, and last a long time.
+Contact lenses use two main materials: plastic (hard) and silicone hydrogels (soft).
+Plastic (hard) lenses correct a variety of vision problems, more than soft lenses, are smaller, and last a long time.
 Silicone hydrogel (soft) lenses are more common for most people because they correct most common vision problems, are more comfortable, and stay in place easily.
-Your lense material will be determined based on your eye care needs, your prescription, if you have astigmatism, and how long you would like to keep your lenses for.
+Your eye care needs will determine your prescription.
+Whether you have astigmatism, your prescription strength, and how long you keep your lenses determines as well.

 Short vs. Long Term Wear

-For most contact lense users, silicone hydrogels are used and will usually last about two weeks to a month (depending on the recommendation of your ophthalmologist, erring on the side of sooner than later).
-The longer that contacts are worn, the more bacteria that they pick up and damage they can sustain.
+Most contact lense wearers use silicone hydrogels and they last about two weeks to a month.
+Your physician recommends the timing.
+Bacteria and damage will build up the longer you wear them.
 This is especially true when contact lenses and cases are not cared for properly.
 Some users opt for “dailies.”
 Dailies are replaced on a daily basis, and ensure that your contacts are always clean, ready to use, and give you clear and bright vision.
 On the other end of the spectrum, plastic, gas permeable lenses can be kept for a much longer time period.
 Your ophthalmologist will discuss with you what the best option for your situation is.
 If you wear contacts for long periods of time, it’s very important to visit your ophthalmologist frequently to make sure that your contacts are holding up and that you have no infections beginning.